 If you’re looking to upgrade your whey protein, you may like this supplement.
 You’ll get all the tradition benefit that comes with whey protein and get additional electrolytes to keep your muscle’s mineral balance optimal.
 The added BCAAs may help reduce muscle soreness.

-Bulk Powders Aftermath is essentially a whey protein supplement with some other amino acids added to it to increase its recovery potential.
+Bulk Powders Aftermath is essentially a whey protein supplement (40 g Protein from grass-fed cows) with some other amino acids added to it to increase its recovery potential.
 It’s much higher in carbs than most protein shakes but lower in carbs than most mass gainers.

 Aftermath makes a good choice if you’re looking for an all-in-one shake after your workout to give your muscles the raw nutrients they need to recover.